Mason Massey: ARCA Menards Series West

+On January 13, 2026, it was announced that Massey will drive full-time in the ARCA Menards Series West, driving the No. 19 Chevrolet for Bill McAnally Racing.

 Personal life

 Massey has a stutter, which was the subject of a short film titled "Dust and Dirt", which was showcased at the Sundance Film Festival in 2017.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)